harshikaa97/student-score-predictor/README.md

 ---

-## ⚙️ Tech Stack
+## Tools used

-- Python 🐍
+- Python
-- pandas 📊
+- Pandas
-- matplotlib 📉
+- Matplotlib
-- scikit-learn 🤖
+- Scikit-learn
-- Google Colab 📒
+- Google Colab

 ---

-## 🚀 How to Run This Project
+## How to Run This Project

 1. Clone this repo or open the notebook directly in [Google Colab](https://colab.research.google.com)
 2. Run the cells step-by-step to: